 - using a balsamic glaze (such as this one) instead of the balsamic vinegar + honey/sugar

 - finely minced hot pepper instead of red pepper flakes or sriracha

-- No Mayo Potato Salad with Feta and Olives – a great side dish for barbecues.
+- No mayo potato salad with feta and olives – great side dish for barbecues, picnics, and potlucks